SrishantKumar/SrishantKumar/README.md

 ---

 ## Projects and Ventures:
-- **E-Cell Agartala**: Organizing inter-college events, hackathons, and innovation-driven competitions.
 - **FinTrack**: A financial solution that minimizes cash burn and streamlines user-specific financial tracking.
 - **SQL Kavach**: Strengthening database security with a focus on SQL injection prevention.
-- **NetRakshak**: A cybersecurity project enhancing defense systems with tools like Caesar Cipher decryption.
+- **KavachNet**: A cybersecurity project enhancing defense systems with tools like Caesar Cipher decryption.

 ---